drwin22/schedule1/index.md

-Math 0910: schedule
+Math 0910: Syllabus
 ================
 Prof. Francois Nguyen
 Spring 2023

 # Overview:

+# Course Description
-This course is Introduction to Algebra Online course.
-The topics include real numbers, methods of solving equations and inequalities and their applications, exponents and polynomials, factoring polynomials, solving quadratic equations and their applications, rational expressions, rational exponents and radicals, and graphing functions (linear and quadratic).
+This course is intended for students who have had one year of high school algebra and need a refresher before taking courses such as College Algebra and/or Pre-Calculus.
+The topics include a review of solving equations and inequalities and their applications, exponents, and polynomials, factoring polynomials, solving quadratic equations and their applications, rational expressions, rational exponents and radicals.

+# Course Learning Outcomes
+At the completion of this course, students will be able to:
+1. Identify and understand the basic concepts of algebraic expressions.
+2. Perform operations on polynomial and rational expressions.
+3. Apply the definition of absolute value to solve inequalities and equations involving absolute values.
+4. Find solutions to and graph systems of linear equations and inequalities.
+5. Solve equations involving first and second-degree polynomials and rational expressions.
+6. Manipulate radical expressions using laws of exponents.
+7. Understand basic properties of functions.
+8. Apply properties of rational and radical expressions, polynomials, and absolute value in the context of real-life.

 ``` r
 # Define the cars vector with 5 values